autoplot/documentation/javadoc/org/das2/qds/QubeDataSetIterator.md

+# org.das2.qds.QubeDataSetIterator

-# org.das2.qds.QubeDataSetIteratorDataSetIterator implementation that can be used for all dataset (not just qubes).
+DataSetIterator implementation that can be used for all dataset (not just qubes).
  Originally this only worked for QDataSets that were qubes, or datasets that had the same dataset geometry for each slice.
 At some point this was modified to work with any dataset but the name remains.